Data, AI & Analytics

 A study by Experian Data Quality reveals that 91% of organizations experienced problems due to inaccurate data, with duplicates significantly contributing to data inaccuracies.

-Missing values should be handled by imputation or removal which is an important part of data cleaning.
+Missing values should be handled by imputation or removal which is an important part of data cleaning in data preprocessing.
 Imputation includes replacing missing values with calculated or estimated ones while deletion removes rows or columns with extensive missing values.
 To prevent redundancy and possible analysis/modelling bias, duplicate entries, a common problem, are detected and eliminated.

 In a survey conducted by Deloitte, 66% of executives stated that data quality issues, including outliers, hindered their organizations’ ability to achieve their business objectives.